 - Rear-facing seats should be installed at the angle determined by the car seat manufacturer.

-- A forward-facing car seat with five-point harness should be used until a child reaches the seat’s upper weight or height limit.
+- A forward-facing convertible seat or a forward-facing-only seat with a five-point harness should be used until a child reaches the seat’s upper weight or height limit.

 - Can be used up to 50 to 90 pounds, depending on the manufacturer.

-- Make sure to connect your seat’s top tether strap when installing your forward-facing seat.
+- Make sure to connect your car seat’s top tether strap when installing your forward-facing seat.